juanroesel/kworld_ai/README.md

 ## Limitations

+- The web scraper only extracted information contained within the `<p>` tags.
 - The system's pipeline currently relies on synchronous processing, which can make certain processes such as data scraping/loading run considerably slow.
 - The embedding workflow introduced in `2-Embedder.ipynb` is designed to run on a single GPU, which can take some time to run (~3 hours with an A100 GPU in Google Colab).
 - In-memory caching: In the interest of speed, all data structures and databases were kept in-memory.